K0IP, ham radio k0ip, hs6ade, pa9vw, n7ij, k0ij,

 After retiring, I , at the advise of a friend, went

 off and got 1 months training to become a ships Radio Officer,

-Sealift Command, one day they called , said I was hired, and ask when I could report to Norfork, VA .. for a permanent job..
+Sealift Command, one day they called , said I was hired, and ask when I could report to Norfork, VA .
 I ask

 how long I might be on one of those military ships, answer 6 to 9 months,, well ???
-I turned down the job offer. proud to be
+I turned down the job offer.
+I was proud to have be

 accepted, but that's a long time on a ship..
 License